Symmetry restoration in mean-field approaches: Symmetry Restoration - General Formalism

 with the rotated fields

-In principle the evaluation of projected matrix elements is relatively straightforward.
+In principle, the evaluation of projected matrix elements is relatively straightforward.
 One only has to replace the normal density matrices $\rho$, $\kappa$, and $\kappa^*$ by the transition densities $\rho(g)$, $\kappa(g)$, and $\overline\kappa^*(g)$ and integrate over the parameter space of the group.
 In practice, however, depending on the dimension of the single-particle space and the number of mesh-points in parameter space this can require a large computational effort, in particular, for triaxial nuclei.
-At each point $g$ in parameter space one has to invert the large (often complex) matrix $A_g$ (\ref{eq:79}) with the dimension of the single-particle space [see for instance \cite{Yao2014_PRC89-054306}].
+At each point $g$ in parameter space one has to invert a large (often complex) matrix $A_g$ (\ref{eq:64}) with the dimension of the single-particle space [see for instance \citeasnoun{Yao2014_PRC89-054306}].

-As the Madrid group~\cite{Ang01b} has shown, it may happen in regions of level-crossings that $\langle\Phi|\hat{R}(g)|\Phi\rangle$ vanishes in Eq.~(\ref{eq:78}) at certain values of $g$.
-This leads to poles in certain parts of the Hamiltonian matrix element (\ref{eq:84}), for instance, in ${\rm Tr}\left(\Gamma(g)\rho(g)\right)$, see discussion in Sec.~\ref{EDF:Self-energy}.
-In all cases, where one uses a fixed Hamiltonian $\hat{H}$ and where one takes into account all the different terms, these poles cancel~\cite{Ang01b}.
-In other cases, however, where one uses different interactions in the pairing channel and in the HF-channel or where one neglects, for instance, the contributions of the Coulomb force to pairing etc., such poles can cause serious problems~\cite{Dobaczewski07}.
-In Eq.~(\ref{eq:83}), we considered only interactions without density dependence.
-Density-dependent interactions can cause additional problems, as we discuss in Sec.~(\ref{sec:functional}).
+As the Madrid group~\cite{Ang01b} showed, it may happen in regions of level-crossings that $\langle\Phi|\hat{R}(g)|\Phi\rangle$ vanishes at certain values of $g$.
+This leads to poles in certain parts of the Hamiltonian matrix element (\ref{eq:69}), e.g., in ${\rm Tr}\left(\Gamma_g\rho_g\right)$, see discussion in {\Sec}~\ref{EDF:Self-energy}.